dinahmaghuyop/js/event_handling.md

 ###`trigger()`
    - execute all handlers and behaviors attached to the matched elements for the given event type
    - custom events
+   - event continues to propagate through its ancestors
    - http://jsfiddle.net/cKSQc/1/

  ```js